It goes without saying that securing your MongoDB instances is of the utmost importance.

 Enable user authentication after creating the user administrator

-This straight-forward approach involves the following 3 sequential steps:
+This straightforward approach requires the following steps:

-- Start your MongoDB server without authentication.
+- Launch your MongoDB server without authentication.

 - Create the system user administrator.